urbanairship/frock/README.md

-If you're writing your own mocks/fakes, and you need some level of persistence or shared data, a database is convenient for this purpose. frock has methods for sharing a [level][] database amongst your plugins, if requested, but the packages are not included by default.
+If you're writing your own mocks/fakes, and you need some level of persistence or shared data, a database is convenient for this purpose. frock has methods for sharing a [level][levelup] database amongst your plugins, if requested, but the packages are not included by default.
 To configure database support:

 - Install the level package into your local project (where your `frockfile.json`